vocdoni/docs/docs/protocol/user-stories.md

 ### After voting

 - The **App User** checks that his/her vots is registered
-	- Using **ZK Snarks**
+	- The app asks a **Gateway** for the batchId from a transaction including his/her nullifyer (ZK Snarks) or signature (Linkable Ring Signatures)
-		- The app asks a **Gateway** for the txId of a batch containing his/her nullifyer
+	- The **Gateway** broadcasts the expected Relay
-		- The **Gateway** broadcasts the request to all the relays
+	- If the **Relay** has sent a transaction to the blockchain with the nullifyer/signature in a batch, it replies with the batch submission Id and the batch origin.
+NACK otherwise.
-		- If a **Relay** has sent a transaction to the blockchain with the nullifyer in a batch, it replies with the transaction Id and the batch origin
+	- The app fetches the value of the given batchId on the Blockchain
-	- Using **Ring Signatures**
+	- The app fetches the contents of the Vote Batch on Swarm at the given origin
-		- The app asks a **Gateway** for the txId of a batch containing his/her signature
+	- The app checks that the nullifyer/signature is indeed registered
-		- If a **Relay** has sent a transaction to the blockchain with the signature in a batch, it replies with the transaction Id and the batch origin
+- The organizing **Entity** publishes the private key to the blockchain so that the vote count can start and newer batch submissions are rejected

 - [Organizer] Vote count and publishing to the blockchain